-Volkswagen has been kicking around the idea of an entry-level electric car for quite some time now.
-Back in 2021, the brand launched the ID.Life concept, offering a glimpse at how its cheap new EVs could look – but we haven’t seen a production model yet because the firm’s MEB electric technology is still too expensive to make the car financially viable.
+Volkswagen has been kicking around the idea of an entry-level electric car for some time now to accelerate its electrification programme.
+Back in 2021, the brand launched the ID.Life concept, offering a glimpse at how its more attainable new EVs could look.

-It looks like Volkswagen is starting to get its act together, though.
-The brand has issued a new teaser image for an upcoming electric supermini that’s due in 2025.
-Volkswagen hasn’t named the project, but it’s fairly safe to say that this is our first look at the new ID.1.
-When it arrives, the EV will become a fresh rival for the Peugeot e-208 and Vauxhall e-Corsa.
+It has also issued this teaser image below to trail its upcoming electric supermini that’s due in 2025.
+Volkswagen hasn’t officially named the project, but insiders tell CAR magazine it’s positioned as the ID.2.
+Think of it as a fresh rival for the Peugeot e-208 and Vauxhall e-Corsa.

-Volkswagen’s sketch suggests the ID.1 will draw styling inspiration from the curvy ID.3 rather than the boxy ID.Life concept.
-The roofline, short front end and five-spoke wheels are all similar to the larger electric hatchback’s, as is the slim daytime running light spanning the car’s face.
-Our own design sketch (above) shows how the car could look once the covers are removed in 2025.
+Volkswagen’s official sketch shows a roofline, short front end and five-spoke wheels similar to the larger ID.3 electric hatchback’s, as are the slim daytime running lights spanning the car’s face.

-Some big savings will be made on the ID.1’s battery pack.
 Batteries are easily the most expensive part of an electric car, due to the rare earth materials that are required to make them.
-For the ID.1, we expect Volkswagen will trim the battery capacity down from the 58kWh of the ID.3 to 24kWh or 36kWh, depending on the specification.
+For the ID.2, we expect Volkswagen will trim the battery capacity down to around 45kWh.

 How’s Volkswagen going to build these new EVs?